gvlproject/galaxy_refseq_libraries/README.md

 ### Updating an existing Galaxy data library
 Ensure you specify the data library name you wish to update using the `-n NAME` or `--name NAME` options.

+### User permissions
+- For new libraries, if `-a` is unspecified, the library will be public.
+- For existing libraries, if `-a` is unspecified, no permissions will change.
+- For existing libraries, if `-a` is specified, the specified users will be appended to the list of existing users with permission. i.e., existing permissions are not-overwritten.
+- If you need a more powerful permission manager, see `library_permissions.py`